the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 1SOTGDHHSD93  device
 ```

+if you see something like
-If you see `1SOTGDHHSD93  unauthorized`
+`1SOTGDHHSD93  unauthorized`
 - put on your headset now you should see the message to allow usb debugging - click always allow.

 if you see something like